tomsch420/phd-thesis/chapters/random_events.typ

 Since most of the logic is abstracted one can add a new sigma algebra by defining a simple set, its intersection with another simple set and its complement as disjoint union of simple sets.

 The inheritance diagram of the package is shown in figure @fig:random_events_architecture.
+The diagram summarizes the architecture explained throughout this chapter.
+Note that the classes SubclassJSONSerializer are for automatic (de-)serialization of every subclass without knowing its specific type.
+The VariableMap is just a utility class to map variables to values in a flexible manner.

 #figure([#image("../images/random_events_architecture.png")],
 caption: [The inheritance diagram of the random events package.])<fig:random_events_architecture>